This kimchi fried rice with bacon or Korean Bokkeumbap dish is topped with fried eggs. It uses leftover rice, and it's ready in 10 minutes.

 Instructions

-- Whisk together the kimchi juice, gochujang paste and soy sauce in a small bowl.
+- Add gochujang mixture: Whisk kimchi juice, gochujang paste, and soy sauce in a small bowl.
 Add the mixture to the skillet together with the cooked rice.
 Mix well to combine and fry on medium-low heat for about 3-5 minutes or until the rice is hot.
-Stir in the sesame seed oil and remove from the heat.
+Stir in the sesame seed oil and remove from the heat.4 tablespoons kimchi juice + 1 tablespoon gochujang paste + 2 tablespoons soy sauce + 4 cups cooked short-grain rice + 2 teaspoons toasted sesame oil

-- Heat the remaining tablespoon vegetable oil in a large pan.
-Fry the eggs to your liking.
+- Fry the eggs: Heat the remaining tablespoon of vegetable oil in a large pan.
+Fry the eggs to your liking.4 eggs

 - Sprinkle the kimchi fried rice with the chopped scallion greens and sprinkle some toasted sesame seeds.
-Serve immediately with the fried eggs.
+Serve immediately with the fried eggs.1 teaspoon roasted sesame seeds

 Notes